koehme/icariusos/README.md

 8. **logo**
    Integrate a function for printing initialization messages and unveil an elegant logo.
 This makes starting the system a visual experience! :D

+9. **heap - deallocation**
+   I just gave my system heap the freeing spirit a spell with something similar to "kfree(ptr)" to free the memory.

 ## next step 🛠️

-9. **heap - deallocation**
-   The next step is to implement a deallocation function.
-To give the spirit of liberation a spell with something like "kfree(ptr)" to free the memory.
+10. **understand - paging**
+   Paging dynamically optimizes virtual memory by efficiently managing pages between RAM and the hard disk.
+As I explore this realm, I look forward to unlocking its potential for enhancing system performance.

 ## about